dokkimi/dokkimi/apps/landing/src/content/tutorials/posted/02-testing-nextjs-apps.md

         assertions:
           # The API route returned the right data
           - assertions:
-              - path: response.status
+              - path: $.response.status
                 operator: eq
                 value: 200
-              - path: response.body.posts.length
+              - count: $.response.body.posts
                 operator: eq
                 value: 3
-              - path: response.body.posts[0].title
+              - path: $.response.body.posts[0].title
                 operator: eq
                 value: 'CSS Grid is underrated'

           # The post service queried the database correctly
           - match:
+              path: $.traffic
+              where:
+                - path: $$.origin
+                  operator: eq
-              origin: web-app
+                  value: web-app
+                - path: $$.request.method
+                  operator: eq
-              method: GET
+                  value: GET
+                - path: $$.request.url
+                  operator: contains
-              url: api-gateway/v1/posts
+                  value: api-gateway/v1/posts
+              count: 1
             assertions:
-              - path: response.status
+              - path: $.match.response.status
                 operator: eq
                 value: 200
 ```

-Notice the assertion on `$.posts.length` — the database has 4 posts but only 3 are published.
+Notice the `count` assertion on `$.response.body.posts` — the database has 4 posts but only 3 are published.
 This verifies that the `published` filter works correctly all the way through the stack, not just in the post service's unit tests.

 You can also use database steps to verify writes.
 Here's a test for creating a new post: